google/CFU-Playground/docs/source/step-by-step.rst

 Now that we've described our CFU it's time to actually write the gateware.
-If you'd like to implement your CFU directly in Verilog you can skip the upcoming section about nMigen CFUs (and likewise if you're going to be using nMigen you can skip the Verilog section).
+If you'd like to implement your CFU directly in Verilog you can skip the upcoming section about Amaranth CFUs (and likewise if you're going to be using Amaranth you can skip the Verilog section).

 ^^^^^^^^^^^^^^^^^^^^^^
-nMigen CFU Development
+Amaranth CFU Development
 ^^^^^^^^^^^^^^^^^^^^^^

-There is a fairly robust framework for building a CFU in nMigen.
-Inside of ``<CFU-Playground root>/python/nmigen_cfu`` there are a set of helper files that you can ``import`` in your code.
-It's best to read through the doc comments in ``<CFU-Playground root>/python/nmigen_cfu/cfu.py`` and ``<CFU-Playground root>/python/nmigen_cfu/util.py`` before starting development, but you should be able to get a reasonable understanding of the framework through this example.
+There is a fairly robust framework for building a CFU in Amaranth.
+Inside of ``<CFU-Playground root>/python/amaranth_cfu`` there are a set of helper files that you can ``import`` in your code.
+It's best to read through the doc comments in ``<CFU-Playground root>/python/amaranth_cfu/cfu.py`` and ``<CFU-Playground root>/python/amaranth_cfu/util.py`` before starting development, but you should be able to get a reasonable understanding of the framework through this example.

 .. code-block:: python

-    from nmigen import C, Module, Signal, signed from nmigen_cfu import all_words, InstructionBase, InstructionTestBase, pack_vals, simple_cfu import unittest
+    from amaranth import C, Module, Signal, signed from amaranth_cfu import all_words, InstructionBase, InstructionTestBase, pack_vals, simple_cfu import unittest